 "That is a significant statement that puts in perspective the preaching of the gospel to the world. . . .
 What is involved is that the elders of Israel, holding the priesthood, in person have to tread the soil, eat in the homes of the people, figuratively put their arms around the honest in heart, feed them the gospel, and baptize them and confer the Holy Ghost upon them.
 Then these people have to progress and advance, and grow in the things of the Spirit, until they can go to the house of the Lord, until they can enter a temple of God and receive the blessings of the priesthood, out of which come the rewards of being kings and priests.
 The way we become kings and priests [and queens and priestesses] is through the ordinances of the house of the Lord" (In Spencer J. Palmer, The Expanding Church [Salt Lake City: Deseret Book, 1978], 141-42).

 4. There will be many New Jerusalems.

-Very early in this dispensation--only fifteen months after the restored Church’s formal organization--the Saints were instructed that Independence, Missouri was the “center place,” the ultimate center stake of Zion (D&C 57:1-3).
+Very early in this dispensation—only 15 months after the restored Church’s formal organization—the Saints were instructed that Independence, Missouri was the “center place,” the ultimate center stake of Zion (D&C 57:1-3).
 Now we all know the story of how through persecution the Saints were driven from Missouri and that any hopes of settling permanently in the center place were postponed indefinitely.